willmeyer/jbetabrite/README.md

 # jgps

-A Java interface for communicating with the BetaBrite series of LED banner displays.
+A Java interface for communicating with the [BetaBrite](http://betabrite.com/) series of LED text displays.

+Why?
+Well, because LED displays are cooler than boring old general-purpose monitors.

-## Setup
+## Requirements & Setup

-- connected to BetaBrite device via (virtual) serial port
+- A connected to BetaBrite device via (real or virtual) RS-232 port
-- requires com.willmeyer.jrs232, with its attendant install requirements
+- The [jRS232 package](http://www.github.com/willmeyer/jrs232) and its `com.willmeyer.jrs232`, with its install requirements

+## Using the Library

+See `com.willmeyer.jbetabrite.Sign`, the basic sign interface.